27 Feb Burdock root: the spiky way to get rid of skin problems

-Medieval German herbalists used Burdock as a ‘blood purifier’ for treating gastrointestinal complaints, bone conditions and joint pain.
+Medieval German herbalists such as St Hildegard of Bingen used Burdock as a ‘blood purifier’ for treating gastrointestinal complaints, bone conditions and joint pain.
 It has also traditionally been used to treat respiratory disorders, abscesses and urinary problems and, according to the University of Maryland School of Medicine, medicinal uses have been reported in treating chronic diseases, such as cancers, diabetes, and AIDS.

 These days, it is best known for its anti-bacterial, antiseptic, and anti-inflammatory properties, which is why licensed herbal remedies containing Burdock Root are a popular choice as a traditional herbal remedy for skin conditions such as mild eczema and psoriasis.
 It is also popular as an aid in reducing the symptoms of dry skin conditions such as dermatitis and is sometimes used to help alleviate skin ulcers.

-Why is burdock root so effective for helping skin conditions?
+Why is burdock root so effective for helping skin problems?

 Burdock Root contains a wide range of active ingredients that can help to improve the condition of mild skin complaints: